RainerU/BnE191_SolderingTipThermometer/README.md

 Wiring is trivial.
 Just connect power (I used a 9V battery and the 5V regulator of the arduino) and make the signal connections that you can find in the #define statements.

+# Video Reference
+presentation on the German channel "Elektrobits": https://youtu.be/mf1f0h-3HEA presentation on the English channel "Bits and Electrons": https://youtu.be/n-b3tQhh6aY

 # License
 Copyright (c) 2019 Rainer Urlacher